so-stj/opentf-proxmox/README.md

 ### Devlopment enviorment setup
 The installation of Opentofu varies depending on the development enviorment.

-Below is an explanation of the installation procedure for .deb-based Linux.
+Below is an explanation of the installation procedure for .deb-based Linux. \n Using the installer

 ```ruby
 # Download the installer script: